-Hundreds march in anti-Brexit protest
+Thousands march in anti-Brexit protest

-Hundreds march in Leeds anti-Brexit protest
+Thousands march in Leeds anti-Brexit protest

-Hundreds of people have marched through Leeds in protest against Britain leaving the European Union.
+Thousands of people have marched through Leeds in protest against Britain leaving the European Union.

 Campaign group Leeds for Europe, which organised the rally, is calling for a second referendum on Brexit.

-Lord Andrew Adonis, Labour MP Ben Bradshaw and philosopher AC Grayling joined protesters as they demonstrated through the city.
+Lord Andrew Adonis and philosopher AC Grayling joined protesters as they demonstrated through the city.

 The Department for Exiting the European Union (DExEU) said an agreement had been reached on exiting the EU.